 - Use a plug-in night light and turn every switch on and off

 - Look for extension cords and multiple plugs in sockets (this could mean insufficient or poorly placed sockets)

 - Check every appliance to be sure it works well (especially if they are included in the sale)

 Termites, ants, and other pests can be common, but if they are problematic, then it can impact the condition of the home, and may well be a home that you want to avoid buying.
 You should check around all entrances and windows to see if there is any evidence of pests.
 Check for any chewed wires, damage to pipes, or nests built into the foundations.

 Check the Overall Condition

-To make sure a home is in tip-top shape before making an offer, give us a call today for more information about how you can find the home of your dreams.
+To make sure a home is in tip-top shape before making an offer, speak to your local real estate agent for support.
+Give us a call today for more information about how you can find the home of your dreams.